KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/gridcsvdownloadhtmllight.jpg)

-The filename can be specified, or linked to a view state parameter which can then be defined by the user
+The filename can be specified, or linked to a View State Parameter which can then be defined by the user

 ![Screenshot](img/fileexporthtmllight.jpg)

-## Grouping Columns
+## _Grouping Columns_

 On loading, Data Grids can be configured into groups.
 Subtotals can be added with <a href="#summary-row-for-groupings">Summary Row For Groupings</a>